NISSAN FS5R90A 5-SPEED (Borg-Warner T5)

 bw

 Because of the new rear mount you will be fabricating you will need to check the the exact position of the tailshaft in relation to the driveshaft.
-Transmissions have to be indexed with the differential flange...you should have 2 degrees or less angle between the two.
+Transmissions have to be indexed with the differential flange.
+You should have 2 degrees or less angle between the two.

 I'm not going to get into the process here but search online using